 Let the strawberry galette to stand for at least 15-20 minutes before serving, or wait until it has come to room temperature, to allow the filling to set up.

-- The keys to a flaky, buttery galette crust are to keep the butter cold, and work the dough as little as possible.
+- The keys to a flaky, buttery galette crust: Keep the butter cold, and work the dough as little as possible.

 - If your kitchen is very warm and your dough is starting to feel really warm as you roll it, pop it back into the refrigerator for 10-15 minutes or so.
 You don't want the butter to be melted before you get it into the oven.